cbodo/scheduler/README.txt

 separate reports for the company's records: Total Number of Appointments by Month and Type, and Average Appoint Length for Each Customer.
 Under the Weekly and Monthly tabs, the user can Add Edit or Delete appointments using the buttons below the table.
 The View All button opens a modal window that displays all appointments within the database.
+Currently, the Weekly/Monthly views only display appointments for the current week/month.
+Future iterations of this project may implement functionality to allow a user to choose specific weeks/months or a custom range.

 The Customer table shows a list of the company's customers.
 The View Schedule allows the user to see all appointments in the database for the selected customer.
 The user can Add, Edit, or Delete customers using the buttons below the